Recycled Cellulose Insulation

 Cellulose insulation is an environmental double whammy -- a recycled energy saver.
 It uses recycled newspaper fibers to make a foam-like material that can cut energy usage and costs.
 The foam is typically blown into attics, either as the first layer of insulation or as additional layers.
 It acts as a heat block, keeping warm air inside during the winter and outside during the summer.
 Cellulose insulation also can be added in walls without existing insulation, or under floors.
+Why choose recycled cellulose insulation for your home?
+Read about its drawbacks and benefits.

 Green Fiber is the leading maker of recycled cellulose insulation.
 Home improvement stores sell Green Fiber insulation bags for less than $15.
 Green Fiber has a calculator to determine specific project needs, but a bag fills about 12 square feet of uninsulated attic space to an insulation value of R-49 (the federal suggested minimum for attics in most of the United States).